-The Public Relations Committee is a national level committee of about 10 people appointed annually by the President of the ARRL.
+The Public Relations Committee is a national level committee appointed annually by the President of the ARRL.
 Comprised of people with extensive experience in different areas of public relations, media work, news and social issues experience, this committee is the “go to” group to make national level events happen.
 They provide support, advice and skilled help to make things happen.
-This is very much a working committee and appointees realize that it will take time and effort.
-But it also pays off handsomely in feelings of accomplishment for those whose passion is Amateur Radio.

 The key to success is in continuously providing the PIOs with the very best materials, information and tools that we can.
-They are the “boots on the ground” that turn abstracts into local news items.
-So, in addition to basic news releases and messages sent out, the ARRL provides them free access to a host of tools.
+In addition to basic news releases and messages sent out, the ARRL provides them free access to a host of tools:

 Public Relations forums are regularly held at major hamfests and conventions to listen and learn of new ways to help PIOs in the field.